j-moreno-c-r/pytube_implementation/README.md

 ```bash
 pip install -r requirements.txt
 ```
- paste the links in the links.txt. and finally run
+For personal playlists paste the links in the links.txt and finally run
  ```bash
  python3 playlist.py